Hushoffice

 Quiet pods for the office like hushWork.sit&stand help prevent sensory overload on open floors.

-– lends Mateusz Barczyk, Senior Brand Manager, Hushoffice.
+– states Mateusz Barczyk, Senior Brand Manager, Hushoffice.

 HushMeet.L modular office pods are ADA-compliant.
 They have ample space for a wheelchair to navigate freely.
 Such minor accommodations can make the difference between an inclusive and an exclusive workplace.